 - Eye contact – Autism sufferers often struggle to make eye contact with others on a consistent basis.

-- Sharing – Someone with ASD is likely to point at someone in order to share the experience of seeing it with another person.
+- Sharing – Someone with autism is likely to point at someone in order to share the experience of seeing it with another person.
 They are also unlikely to show another object or activity to others.

 - Unresponsive – An ASD sufferer may not respond to the attempts of someone to get their attention, even if you say their name.
 Or the response may be very slow.